ELO222565/dl2/README.md

 Update 1.3:
-Real time saving now possible!1!!1!1!1!!!111!!!1 and more compatibility issues like with x.org are fixed also smIDE 1.3 will be one of the best versions of this program atleast i think so
+Real time saving now possible!1!!1!1!1!!!111!!!1 and more compatibility issues like with x.org are fixed but you cannot open the exe with wine on linux cuz' then real time saving doesn't work also smIDE 1.3 will be one of the best versions of this program atleast i think so

 And also i rewrote the entire program (version 1.2 only) in java cuz' i was bored